Uriel1010/images_gallery/README.md

 4. **Install ffmpeg**

    Make sure ffmpeg is installed and available in your PATH.
-On Ubuntu, for example:
+For example, on Ubuntu:

    ```sh
    sudo apt update